Thursday, November 28, 2024

 Errol Flynn Goes to War

 This essay has nothing to do with Errol Flynn going to war.
 (He tried to enlist in every branch of the service during WWII, but was declined for health reasons.)
 It’s not even about the five wartime films he starred in between 1942 and 1945.
-It started that way — thus the title — but once I saw those five, I wanted to see more of Flynn, and ending up viewing all the films he did for Warner Bros. between 1935 to 1950: from his first starring role in Captain Blood to the termination of his contract after Rocky Mountain.
+It started that way — thus the title — but once I saw those five, I wanted to see more of Flynn, and ending up viewing all the films he did for Warner Bros. between 1935 to 1950: from his first starring role in Captain Blood to his final film before he began exploring freelance options, Rocky Mountain.

 Friday, May 10, 2024